 The Lisska Center promotes a culture of faculty scholarship and supports and recognizes faculty in their role as scholars.
 We encourage faculty members to apply for external (non-Denison) fellowships and residencies.
-We also coordinate the Research Tables program, which provides internal funding for interdisciplinary faculty learning communities.
-We celebrate faculty scholarship through the Monomoy Faculty Research Dinners and Monday Musings.
+The Lisska Center also coordinates the Research Tables program, which provides internal funding for interdisciplinary faculty learning communities.
+In addition, we celebrate faculty scholarship and engagement through faculty research events and the Minds Wide Open series.

 Course Enrichment Fund

 The Course Enrichment Fund (formerly called the Academic Enhancement Fund), provides grants of up to $500/course to faculty members looking to supplement a regular semester course with a field trip or similar activity.